Climate-based pepper planting guide for Minot, North Dakota

 Typical days to maturity 70–85

-Gardeners usually start indoors around March 25 and plant outdoors from about May 29.
+Peppers are usually started indoors around March 25 and planted outdoors during the normal local window of May 29 to June 8.
 Most varieties need about 70–85 days to reach maturity once they are in the garden.

 Peppers are usually a dependable choice in Minot.
 Normal timing and realistic variety choice are usually enough to produce dependable results.